rurbonas/eng89_kubernetes/README.md

 ![](volumes.png)

+# Secrets (?)

+Containerized applications running in Kubernetes almost always need access to external resources that usually require secrets, passwords, keys, or tokens to gain access.
+Kubernetes Secrets lets you securely store these items, removing the need to store them in Pod definitions or container images.

+For username and password secrets, use this command line pattern:
+`kubectl create secret generic <secret-object-name> <flags>`

+For secrets using TLS from a given public/private key pair, use this command line pattern:
+`kubectl create secret tls <secret-object-name> --cert=<cert-path> --key=<key-file-path>`

 # What is a POD?

 Kubernetes doesn’t run containers directly instead it wraps one or more containers into a higher-level structure called a pod.